 Final Thoughts

-When a bank offers a sign-up bonus, it's betting on recouping that cost over the life of its relationship with the new customer.
+When a bank offers a sign-up bonus, it's betting on recouping that cost over the life of its new relationship with the customer.
 In recent years, we've seen increasingly sophisticated rules to exclude customers that banks don't think will be profitable.
 These restrictions aren't always easy to understand, but learning the basics is critical to a successful points and miles strategy.

 Along with Chase Ultimate Rewards and Amex Membership Rewards, Citi's ThankYou Points are among the most valuable and versatile points you can earn.
-The current 60,000-point offer on the Citi Premier is an excellent bonus that should give all points and miles collectors a good reason to review Citi's application rules.
+The current 60,000-point offer on the Citi Strata Premier is an excellent bonus that should give all points and miles collectors a good reason to review Citi's application rules.

 - 3X points per $1 on airfare and hotels and at gas stations, restaurants, and supermarkets